 HOUSING & MEALS

-During the program you will be living with a host family, which offers an excellent opportunity for you to learn about family life in Chile, meet locals, and practice your Spanish on a daily basis!
+Program participants live with host families, which offers an excellent opportunity to learn about family life in Chile, meet locals, and practice Spanish on a daily basis.

 Past participants report that the informal learning with their family was as important as their classwork to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."

-Students will take courses in Spanish and can choose from a number of courses in fields including agronomy, sciences (biology, chemistry, kinesiology, physics), economics, engineering, natural resources, and religious sciences.
-Participants may enroll in Spanish language courses and course for international students in combination with regular university courses.
+Students will take courses in Spanish and can choose from a number of courses in fields including agronomy, sciences (biology, chemistry, kinesiology, physics), economics, engineering, natural resources (geography, oceanography), and religious sciences.
+Participants may enroll in Spanish language courses and courses for international students in combination with regular university courses.
 For more information, click here: Academics - Chile Semester (ISEP-Direct)